Adige-Calculations/GNU-Linux-handbook/src/utilities/make.md

 	rm -r main.o my_math.o
 ```

-There are lots of different makefile solutions which have cropped up over the years but a simple gmake
- might look like one:
+There are lots of different makefile solutions but a simple config might look like the follows:

 ```makefile
 SRCS = main.o mario_game.o sprites.o sfx.o